Honoré Willsie Morrow: Later life

 Widowed in 1931, Morrow moved to Brixham, Devon, England, where she lectured for the English Association.
-She lived there for eight years, her residence in High Brixham, named "Heathstones", having been created by the joining of two cottages.
+She lived there for eight years, and her residence in High Brixham, named "Heathstones", was created by the joining of two cottages.
 For six years, she served as president of the Brixham Literary and Debating Society.

 In January 1940, she visited a sister in New Haven, Connecticut.
-Long ill, Honoré Morrow died at that city's Hospital of Saint Raphael on April 12, 1940.
+Long ill, Honoré Morrow died at the Hospital of Saint Raphael on April 12, 1940.
 She was buried at Exeter Cemetery in Exeter, New Hampshire.